zerodevx/zipurl/README.md

 That's it!

-Ok, it works much better with larger datasets.
+Ok, so it works much better with larger datasets:

 ```js
 const a = JSON.stringify(`{"students":[{"name":"Jack","age":17},{"name":"Jill","age":16},